nh-server/Kurisu/cogs/assistance-cmds/lumacheck.3ds.md

 1. Turn your console off.
 2. Hold the SELECT button.
 3. While still holding SELECT, turn the console on.
+4. Either:
-4. Provide a photo of your console's screens, or if you can see the version, tell us here.
+- Provide a photo of BOTH your console's screens, or
+- Inform us of the full Luma version number AND what the yellow text on the screen says.